 5.2.4 All references to a sponsor in this guideline also apply to a CRO to the extent that a CRO has assumed the trial related duties and functions of a sponsor.

+5.3 Medical Expertise

 The sponsor should designate appropriately qualified medical personnel who will be readily available to advise on trial related medical questions or problems.
 If necessary, outside consultant(s) may be appointed for this purpose.

+5.4 Trial Design

 5.4.1 The sponsor should utilize qualified individuals (e.g. biostatisticians, clinical pharmacologists, and physicians) as appropriate, throughout all stages of the trial process, from designing the protocol and CRFs and planning the analyses to analyzing and preparing interim and final clinical trial reports.